 The Branson Ferris Wheel was formerly Chicago's iconic Navy Pier Ferris Wheel, ridden by nearly 17 million people from 1995 to 2015.
 Standing 150 feet tall, its 40 gondolas hold 240 riders, and it lights up the night with 16,000 LED lights.
 The Branson Ferris Wheel boasts spectacular views of the famed entertainment corridor and the picturesque Ozark Mountains.
 Don't miss "Electrify"-A Music and Light Spectacular!
-Show times are 7:00, 8:00, 9:00 & 10:00 pm Friday and Saturday evenings (weather permitting).
+Show times are 7:00, 8:00, 9:00 & 10:00 pm nightly (weather permitting).

 40 gondolas, 240 passengers, 6 passengers per gondola, 16,000 LED lights.
 The Branson Ferris Wheel is a continuous rotation, but can be stopped for guest assistance.